Jesus Christ Superstar Live in Concert

-Jesus Christ Superstar Live in Concert is an American musical television special that was broadcast live on NBC on April 1, 2018 (Easter Sunday) and rebroadcast (from tape) on Easter Sunday 2020, April 12, 2020.
+Jesus Christ Superstar Live in Concert is an American musical television special that was broadcast live on NBC on April 1, 2018 (Easter Sunday).
 Executively produced by Craig Zadan, Neil Meron, Andrew Lloyd Webber, Tim Rice, and Marc Platt, it was a staged concert performance of the 1970 rock opera Jesus Christ Superstar.
 It received positive reviews from critics but had a smaller viewership than earlier musical specials.

 Description and plot

 The musical is almost entirely sung-through, with minimal spoken dialogue.
 The plot is loosely based on the Canonical Gospels' accounts of the last week of the life of Jesus Christ, beginning with the preparation for the arrival of Jesus and his disciples in Jerusalem and ending with the crucifixion.

 Judas Iscariot, one of the Twelve Apostles, worries that the followers of Jesus are getting out of control and may be seen as a threat by the Roman Empire, who might harshly suppress them ("Heaven on Their Minds").

 The other apostles anticipate entering Jerusalem alongside Jesus and ask him about his plans, but Jesus tells them not to worry about the future.
 Meanwhile, Mary Magdalene tries to help Jesus relax.
 Judas warns Jesus to avoid Mary, because a relationship with a prostitute could be seen as inconsistent with his teachings and be used against him.
 Jesus scolds Judas, saying he should not judge others unless he is free of sin.
 Jesus then reproaches the apostles and complains that none of them truly care for him ("What's the Buzz/Strange Thing Mystifying").

 Mary reassures Jesus while anointing him.
 Judas fumes that the money spent on fine oil should have been used to help the poor.
 Jesus reasons they do not have the resources to end poverty, and that they should treasure what comforts they possess ("Everything's Alright").

 Meanwhile, Caiaphas, the High Priest of Israel, assembles the Pharisees and priests.
 Like Judas, they fear that Jesus's followers will be seen as a threat by the Romans, and that many innocent Jews might suffer the consequences.
 Thus, Caiaphas concludes that for the greater good, Jesus must be executed ("This Jesus Must Die").
 As Jesus and his followers arrive exultantly in Jerusalem, they are confronted by Caiaphas, who demands that Jesus disperse the crowd.
 Jesus instead greets them ("Hosanna").
 Simon the Zealot suggests that Jesus lead his mob in a war against Rome and gain absolute power ("Simon Zealotes").
 Jesus rejects this, stating that none of his followers understand what true power is ("Poor Jerusalem").